 Registration Service Act 1953, as amended by the Statistics and Registration Services Act 2007, which in section 19 requires the UK Statistics Authority to provide annual abstracts of live births and stillbirths

 Abortion Act 1967, which permits termination of pregnancy by a registered practitioner, subject to certain conditions and the Abortion Regulations 1991, that enables the Chief Medical Officers to supply information about abortions to the UK Statistics Authority

 Human Fertilisation and Embryology Act 1990, Section 37 made changes to the Abortion Act 1967

 Statistics and Registration Service Act 2007, which created the Statistics Board, now known as the UK Statistics Authority, and defined its functions and powers

 Conception statistics bring together records of birth registrations collected under the Births and Deaths Registration Act 1953 and of abortion notifications supplied under the Abortion Act 1967.
 They include all the pregnancies of women resident in England and Wales which lead to one of the following outcomes:

-- a maternity at which 1 or more live births or stillbirths occur, which is registered in England and Wales
+a maternity at which one or more live births or stillbirths occur, which is registered in England and Wales

-Maternities which result in 1 or more live births or stillbirths are counted once only.
+Maternities which result in one or more live births or stillbirths are counted once only.

 4.1 Maternities data